rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 can't edit a security group rule - you must add a new security group to replace the old one.

-Outbound security group rules can only be created using the api.
+Outbound security group rules can only be created using the API.
 See the section titled "Create Outbound Security Group Rule" in the community post below:

 [Managing Security Groups and Rules] (https://community.rackspace.com/general/f/general-discussion-forum/